 BSc Chemistry with Education, University of York, 1991

-I am interested in usage-based (cognitive and functional) approaches to language learning in all pedagogical contexts, as well as the application of principles from these approaches to the knowledge-building process.
-I am especially interested in how abstract concepts are understood and learnt in the disciplines.
+I am interested in how conceptual thinking develops in the disciplines, including the fields of language education and the sciences.
+I carry out workshops with practising science teachers in developing language awareness.
 In my doctoral research, I used and developed a cognitive discursive framework to describe and explain the development of how scientific abstract concepts are both constructed and linguistically represented in classroom discourse.
 A link to my thesis is [here].

 British Council ELTRA award 2017.
 Challenging the Translingual Turn: Student-Teachers' Perceptions, Practices and Networks (co-researcher with Lavinia Hirsu) £5,000

 Hirsu, L., Zacharias, S. and Futro, D. : Creative Language Practices: Exploring Translanguaging in Pedagogical Contexts and Beyond is a project that started with a few important questions: What is the role of translanguaging in language teaching?
 How can teachers enrich their practice if they are to engage with translanguaging?
 What does translanguaging mean for teachers and pupils in different multilingual classrooms?
 How can practitioners talk about translanguaging in their daily practice?
 In an attempt to answer some of these questions, our project aims to discover and develop creative practices, activities and ideas that teachers can use in multilingual classrooms within a translingual framework.
 The project builds on a collaborative model that brings together expertise about multilingual learning and teaching, as well as arts-based methods and creative practices.

 I supervise MEd and MSc TESOL dissertation students